Skip to content ↓

 Safeguarding

-Social Services are first and foremost a preventative agency – they seek to support families to get back on track and make change happen in their lives to ensure that young people are kept safe.
-It is with this in mind that the school might refer to Social Services: to seek support for the family and young person.
+*Social Services are first and foremost a preventative agency – they seek to support families to get back on track and make change happen in their lives to ensure that young people are kept safe.
+It is with this in mind that the school might refer to Social Services to seek support for the family and young person.
 Unless the risk is presented by the parents or guardians, the school will either consult with them about the referral or inform them that a referral is taking place.

 Please click here for a copy of our safeguarding policy.

-The Prevent Strategy
+The Prevent Duty

 West Berkshire’s FREE Wellbeing Support